dhermes/bezier/docs/abi/index.rst

 Installation
 ************

-Currently (as of October 19, 2018) there is no direct support for building ``libbezier`` or for installing the header files.
+Currently (as of January 11, 2020) there is no direct support for building ``libbezier`` or for installing the header files.

 However, the :doc:`../python/binary-extension` document explains how to locate